astronomer/docs/astro/cloud-ide/run-sql.md

 description: Learn how to run SQL queries by creating and configuring SQL cells in the Astro Cloud IDE.
 ---

 A SQL cell contains a SQL query that you can run in isolation or as a dependency in your pipeline.
-Create SQL cells to execute SQL as part of your data pipeline.
+Create SQL cells and Warehouse SQL cells to execute SQL as part of your data pipeline.

 ## Prerequisites